 We’ve discussed the elements of a good social media campaign before, along with how digital marketing methods lead to new engagement and new customers through top-of-mind awareness.
 However, we haven’t fully discussed how digital marketing can help with client retention.

-After all, current customers or clients are your most valuable assets, and keeping them intact over time is important.
+After all, current customers or clients are your most valuable assets, and retaining them over time is important.
 Measuring your client retention rate is absolutely essential.
-Fortunately, this metric is relatively easy to track, as long as you compile simple information such as sales in a certain year by customer account, or how many return coupons are used in your system.
+Fortunately, this metric is relatively easy to track, as long as you compile simple information (for example, sales in a certain year by customer account or how many return coupons are used in your system).
 By doing this, you can see if you are retaining current clients and determine how to raise this rate over time through marketing efforts such as retargeting campaigns.

 To measure the engagement rates of your social media accounts, you may want to first focus on putting your accounts into one highly-effective social media scheduling app because many of them track engagement analytics for you.

 One of the most important metrics to track is engagement rate.
-In order to calculate engagement rate by post, record the number of likes, shares and comments the post gets.
-Divide this by your number of followers and multiply by 100 -- this gives you that post's engagement rate.
+In order to calculate engagement rate by post, record the number of likes, shares, and comments the post gets.
+Divide this by your number of followers and multiply the result by 100 -- this gives you that post's engagement rate (as a percentage).
 The benchmarks for social media platforms differ.
 Instagram tends to have higher engagement overall, so the benchmark is 3-6%, whereas Facebook and Twitter benchmarks are more like 0.5-1%.

-Cost per click is a metric that measures how efficient you're being with the investment you're making in advertising with reaching the most amount of people who are likely to click on your ad.
+Cost per click measures how efficiently you're reaching the people who are likely to click on your ad.
 It's basically the amount of clicks you have had on a particular digital ad in relation to the money you’ve spent promoting it.
 This is a terrific metric, as it allows you to directly see if specific ads are performing to the best potential for the budget.

-Measuring your CPC can be done for multiple types of digital marketing, including social media, Google Ads, and link-building campaigns.
-To measure this metric, you can use Google Analytics and any of the social media apps discussed above.
-Many options actually have the ability to directly measure CPCs themselves.
+Measuring your CPC can be done for multiple types of digital advertising, including social media, Google Ads, and link-building campaigns.
+Many platforms actually have the ability to directly measure CPCs themselves.
 However, if yours does not, it’s as easy as analyzing how many clicks you're getting and comparing that to the money you spent on the ad campaign.

 Another important group of metrics is your site traffic.
 You can analyze these through Google Analytics with ease, and they are sure to provide a clear image of where your company is headed and whether or not your marketing is truly helping you to expand your brand.

-To analyze site traffic, you can stick with Google Analytics, as well as incorporate site traffic data Plugins on your actual site as well.
-Using these together will give you a clear image of your site traffic and what digital marketing campaigns are doing the most for your company.
+To analyze site traffic, you can stick with Google Analytics, as well as incorporate site traffic data plugins on your site.
+Using these will give you a clear image of your site traffic and what digital marketing campaigns are doing the most for your company.

-To measure your ROAS, take the sales revenue data (use only the sales data that can be linked to ads) and then compare this to your money spent on any and all advertisements.
+To measure your ROAS, take the sales revenue data (use only the sales data that can be linked to ads) and then compare this to the money spent on any and all advertisements.

-Starting with these analyzing these metrics, you are sure to have tools to measure what's working and what' s not to make data-driven decisions.
-After all, as with anything in business, marketing vehicles vary by business and industry, so be sure to monitor these metrics, invest in what's working and minimize what is falling flat.
+Starting with these seven metrics, you'll be able to better measure what's working and what' s not.
+Marketing vehicles vary by business and industry, so be sure to monitor these metrics, invest in what's working, and minimize what is falling flat.

 Want help in analyzing your digital marketing metrics?
 Our digital marketing strategists are ready and excited to make those numbers mean something to your bottom line.
 Let us show you how.